 Carotid Stenosis ICD-10-CM Codes

-Explore the ICD-10-CM codes for Carotid Stenosis in 2023.
-Learn about billable codes, clinical descriptions, synonyms, and more in this comprehensive guide.
+Learn more about the ICD-10-CM codes for carotid stenosis, its clinical descriptions, synonyms, and more in this this comprehensive guide.

-Carotid Stenosis refers to the narrowing of the carotid arteries, which can lead to reduced blood flow to the brain and an increased risk of stroke.
+Carotid stenosis refers to the narrowing of the carotid arteries, which can lead to reduced blood flow to the brain and an increased risk of stroke.
 Proper ICD-10-CM codes are essential for accurate billing and documentation.
-Below are 6 commonly used Carotid Stenosis ICD Codes:

 This code is used when a nontraumatic dissection or tear in the carotid artery causes stenosis.